History of the Living Wage for Families Campaign

 In 2006 Campaign 2000 initiated a two-year project called Addressing the Falling Fortunes of Young Children and their Families: A Community Building Approach.
-First Call: BC Child and Youth Advocacy Coalition was the Vancouver partner for this project.
+First Call: BC Child and Youth Advocacy Society was the Vancouver partner for this project.
 This came out of their work on child poverty and recognizing how many poor children were living in homes where at least one parent was working full-time, full-year.

 In spring 2007 First Call co-sponsored a research project with the Canadian Centre for Policy Alternatives (CCPA) to calculate living-wage baselines for Vancouver and Victoria.
 This joint research group included representatives from the University of BC's sociology department and Human Early Learning Partnership (HELP), the Victoria Social Planning Council, United Way of the Lower Mainland and BC’s Hospital Employees' Union (HEU).
 In September 2008, First Call and the CCPA released their research report Working for a Living Wage.